syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Add-bookmark-in-Word-document).

 ## Obtaining a bookmark instance

 The following code example shows how to retrieve an instance of bookmark from a Word document.